wing5wong/artisan-whs-static/source/_faculties/sciences.md

 ***Level 1 Science***

-Level One Science is a generalised course covering a range of studies in the major science disciplines of Chemistry, Physics and Biology.
-Chemistry studies are focused around the reactions of acids and bases, alongside further studies into the atom and their interactions with other atoms.
-Physics studies the role of mechanics and relates this to real-life situations.
-The Biology component studies variation in living things and relates this to genetics.
-The whole course is designed to give a flavour of each of the disciplines and help to guide students into specialist subjects in Year 12.
+Level One Introductory Science is a generalised course covering a range of studies in the major science disciplines of Chemistry, Physics and Biology.
+Chemistry studies are focused around the reactions of neutralisation, combustion and precipitation and how these affect the environments encountered by the students.
+Physics studies the role of forces and their effects on objects relating to motion.
+The Biology component studies how microbes interact with humans and the environment.
+The course is entirely internally assessed.

 ***Biology***